Skip to main content

 Before you begin, you need:

-1. Access to the InCountry Portal with edit rights on the target environment.
+1. Access to the InCountry Portal with permission to manage the target environment.

 2. Your Environment ID — visible in the browser URL when you open an environment: